DaraOladapo/csharp-lessons/README.md

 Oh yeah, we introduced 2 new concepts here, CASTING and PARSING.
 Since we introduced parsing.
 We should probably treat something omitted here-accepting values from the console-quickly.

+I wish I could show more here but maybe I'll put it in a book or video-concepts like breakpoints.

 ## Lesson 4

 ### Scope